lehendo/sovereign/README.md

 - Small/blurry text may not be recognized accurately

 ### Privacy Guard not working

+**macOS:**
-- Ensure Accessibility permission is enabled (see macOS Permissions above)
+- Ensure Accessibility permission is enabled (see Required Permissions above)
 - Check terminal output for "[Privacy Guard] Failed to get active window" messages
 - Restart the app after enabling Accessibility permission
 - Privacy Guard requires both Screen Recording and Accessibility permissions

+**Windows:**
+- Window detection should work automatically
+- If Privacy Guard fails, check that PowerShell is available and working
+- Ensure the app has necessary permissions to query window information

+**Linux:**
+- Ensure `xdotool` is installed (see Required Permissions above)
+- On X11: Window detection should work automatically once xdotool is installed
+- On Wayland: Window detection may be limited (xdotool primarily supports X11)
+- Check terminal output for error messages related to xdotool

 ## API Reference